What Are the 4 Bases in a Relationship & Their Meaning

 Are relationship bases real?

-Is the baseball analogy of relationships still popular?
+Is the baseball analogy for relationships still relevant today?

 Share this article on